uutzinger/BioMedicalSensorBoard/IMU_Board/assembly.md

 You can insert the wires into the holes (perpendicular) or or you can attach a short piece of the wires on top of the pad (perpendicular).

-Suggested connecctions for the Sparkfun Thing Plus (USB-C) and the Adafruit Feather ESP32-S3 are given below.
+Suggested connections for the Sparkfun Thing Plus (USB-C) and the Adafruit Feather ESP32-S3 are given below.

 ### Connections